-At the sole discretion of the FIA, and with the full knowledge of all competitors, each competitor will also be permitted to carry out two Demonstration Events (DE) with the above cars which will not be considered TCC.
-A DE shall be defined as an event in which a competitor participates purely for demonstration purposes and may only be carried between the end of the last Event of the Championship and the end of the calendar year.
-No such demonstration may exceed 15km in length and only tyres manufactured specifically for this purpose by the appointed supplier may be used.
+At the sole discretion of the FIA, and with the full knowledge of all competitors, each competitor will also be permitted to carry out:

+- a) Two Demonstration Events (DE) with the above cars which will not be considered TCC.
+A DE shall be defined as an event in which a competitor participates purely for demonstration purposes. - b) Other demonstration events organised by the Commercial Rights Holder.

+No such demonstrations may take place on track configurations currently approved for use by Formula 1 cars nor exceed 15km in length, and only tyres manufactured specifically for this purpose by the appointed supplier may be used.

-In order that an FIA observer may be appointed, competitors must inform the FIA of any planned TCC, PE or DE at least 72 hours before it is due to commence, the following information should be provided :
+In order that an FIA observer may be appointed, competitors must inform the FIA of any planned TCC, PE or DE at least 72 hours before it is due to commence, the following information should be provided:

-- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.2 Testing of Previous Cars (TPC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor or a supplier of a homologated power unit), using cars which were designed and built in order to comply with the 2014, 2015 or 2016 Formula One Technical Regulations.
+- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.2 Testing of Previous Cars (TPC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor or a supplier of a homologated power unit), using cars which were designed and built in order to comply with the Formula One Technical Regulations of any of the three calendar years falling immediately prior to the calendar year preceding the Championship.
 No competitor may sell or make available any such car to any third party without the prior authorisation of the FIA.